 Old crusty branch below….not what you want.

-Clean is Important
+Clean is Important when Rooting cuttings

 I have my pots ready to roll.
 These have all been washed in hot soapy water with a touch of bleach, then rinsed well and air dried.

 Fill the pots with a 50/50 mix of potting soil and perlite.
 This makes a great draining medium for rooting.
 I have a great money saving DIY potting soil mix I create for most of my containers.

 With your pruners take a cutting about 4 to 5 inches long and leave two healthy leaves on them.
 When you put the stem into the pot make sure two leaf nodes are covered by the soil mix.